reporkey/Tweets-Analysis-TheDeadlySins/README.md

 4. Has access to nectar cloud platform.<br>
 5. Able to get openstack src file. <br>

+'''
+To run the program, simply enter .
+[Your openstack src file]; ansible-playbook --ask-become-pass -i [Your hosts file] [Your Ansible Playbook]<br>
+OR followe the template provided under Script/ <br>
+and enter bash run-nectar.sh (with your variables replaced)
+'''

 ## Scenarios
 In this assignment we mainly concern about the gluttony sin by analyze tweets of people’s social life in Australia.
 Gluttony often refers to eating foods far beyond daily ingest or desperately, people who has this sin is extremely easy to be obese.
 Combined with PHIDU dataset, our team decided to use obesity as analysis bridge connecting with the gluttony.<br>
 After observing the tweets, we harvested from twitter, we decided to determine the obesity tweet by its text which not only contains the tweet’s context but also includes the hashtags.
 And the specific method is that we set some words and emojis into a token list, if a tweet’s text contains one of the tokens in token list, this tweet is an obesity tweet.
 Using the obese tweets divide by the total tweets, we can get the obese tweets rat, after that we can make the comparison in different scenarios.<br>